WebAssembly/component-model/design/high-level/FAQ.md

 # FAQ

+### How do WebAssembly Components relate to Web Components

+[Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) are a collection of technologies for creating reusable DOM custom elements.
+WebAssembly Components are a technology for creating reusable software interfaces (not tied to a single language or UI framework).
+See these [slides](https://docs.google.com/presentation/d/1PSC3Q5oFsJEaYyV5lNJvVgh-SNxhySWUqZ6puyojMi8/edit?slide=id.gced688a2b6_0_9#slide=id.gced688a2b6_0_9) for a rationale for this naming.

+Whenever there is a chance of ambiguity, the full WebAssembly (or Wasm) Component name should be used.

 ### How does WASI relate to the Component Model?

 [WASI] is layered on top of the Component Model, with the Component Model